abtion/guidelines/employee_manual/employee_benefits.md

 Abtion has a discount code of OrganicBasics, which makes you able to shop on their webshop with a 20% discount.

 ### Mini Universet
-If anyone needs some goods for the small ones from the family: we got 40% discount on miniuniverset.dk
+If anyone needs some goods for the small ones from the family: we got 40% discount on [miniuniverset.dk](https://miniuniverset.dk)

 ### CODAN insurance
 We got a 10% discount on CODAN insurances.
 If you have two or more insurances, you will also get a combined discount.

-**Soapnut Republic:**
+### Soapnut Republic
 Soapnut Republic has plenty of products based on natural ingredients.

 When you buy yourself a nice piece of soap, use Ny30 for 30% discount on your purchase.
 Use fri fragt for a free delivery to your home address.